 “I Want To Improve My Response Time to Customer Complaints”

-Measurable: the increase in customer service staff is scheduled to take place within one year and should bring the number to a total of 8.
+Measurable: the increase in customer service staff is scheduled to take place within one year.
+It should bring the number to a total of 8.

 Attainable: as I plan on moving to a new establishment I will ensure the place has enough room to accommodate the additional staff members I intend to have in the next one year.